-If you’ve been a customer of Independent Tree for a few years, especially for our plant health care programs, you may have noticed that we don’t come to your property to treat for pests and diseases at the exact same time every year.
+If you’ve been a customer of Independent Tree for a few years, especially for our plant health care programs, you may have noticed that treatment timing varies from year to year.
+We don’t come to your property to treat or prevent pests and diseases at the exact same time every year.

 This is not an issue with poor planning, but rather because we apply treatments when they will be most effective, based on something called “growing degree days.”
-We also consider other factors, such as weather conditions and what pests are most active in our area.
+We also consider other factors, such as weather conditions and what pests or diseases are most active in northeast Ohio.

 Why Can’t Independent Tree Treat Tree Pests and Diseases Around the Same Date Each Year?

 For most pests, fungal issues, and other tree diseases that we treat, Independent Tree can give you a general idea of the treatment window.
 In fact, you can see our typical treatment timing on our pest and disease management page or in this article on when treatments should be applied.